discovery-unicamp/dasf-argo/README.md

 ## DASF on Kubernetes

 This project aims at enabling the deployment of a ARGO and DASF environment in a kubernetes cluster.
-The project repository is available at:
+The project report is available at:

 PFG 66 Ramon Galate.pdf